hiejulia/Data-pipeline-project/marketing-analysis/README.md

 + Model summary report
 <img src="./img/4.png">
 4. Download classification model
++ Make selection of data from database
++ Use the classification model to predict
++ Scoring process
 5. Run the model using MapReduce on Hadoop for scoring
++ Run the model on Hadoop
++ MapReduce job

+#### Run the project on Hadoop with MapReduce
++ `mvn package`